bwl21/zupfnoter/README.md

 # Open issues

+## known bugs

+001 Hightlighting in ace is turned off, since ace is throwing too many selection changed events 002 Play cannot be stopped
+003 some refactoring necessary (see todo)
+004 highlighting in tunepreview while playing does not work properly; tunepreview removes previous highlights 005 Q: tag is not considered while playing

 ## current work items

 101. drop down menu with proper links to informative sites
-102. midi - play the generated harpnotes
+102. midi - play the generated harpnotes *done*
 103. write messages to the console pane *done*
 104. vertical resize of panes
 105. zoom pan scroll in Notes pane *done*